zivlakmilos/magicbook/README.md

 <link rel="stylesheet" href="{{ 'styles' | css }}">
 ```

-You can change the default search directory by using the `stylesheets` setting in the your config.
+You can change the default search directory by using the `stylesheets` setting in your config.
 The following setting will have magicbook look for a file located in `assets/css/styles.scss`.

 ```json
 {
   "stylesheets" : "assets/css"
 }
 ```

+In this SCSS file, you can use `@import` to split up your CSS into separate modules.

 ## Commands